-Figure 1-2 VAX 4000 Model 100 Expansion Ports
+Figure 1-2 VAX 4000 Model 100A Expansion Ports

-- Q-bus ports-These are the ports to which the external Q-bus expander is connected to the computer system. - 2 DSSI port-This port enables connection of external DSSI devices to the system and the building of a DSSI-based VAX cluster. - 3 SCSI port-This is the port to which small computer system interface (SCSI) storage devices connect to the system unit.
+- DSSI ports-These ports enable connection of external DSSI devices to the system and the building of a DSSI-based VAXcluster. - 2 Q-bus port-This is a port through which the external Q-bus expander is connected to the computer system. - 3 Q-bus port-This is a port through which the external Q-bus expander is connected to the computer system. - 3 SCSI port-This is the port to which small computer system interface (SCSI) storage devices connect to the system unit.
 The SCSI terminator is installed on this port when the unit is shipped.